hyperb1iss/signalrgb-homeassistant/README.md

 5. Click "Install" and wait for the installation to complete.
 6. Restart Home Assistant.

+NOTE: This component isn't in the official HACS repository yet.
+You can add it as a custom repository for now- go to HACS, click on the 3 dots, click custom repositories, and enter "hyperb1iss/signalrgb-homeassistant" for the repository and select "Integration" for the category.

 ### Manual Installation

 1. Download the `signalrgb` folder from this repository.